brokenpip3/brokenpip3.github.io/content/posts/2025-05-25-nixos-secure-installation-hetzner.md

   };
 ```

-### Remote unblocking of luks partition via ssh
+### Remote unlocking of luks partition via ssh

-Finally since like I explained before, the hetzner auction servers do not have a stable console access, we
-need to find a way to unlock the luks partition remotely via ssh before the system boots.
+Finally, since, as I explained before, hetzner auction servers do not have stable console access, we need to find a way to unlock the luks partition remotely via ssh before the system boots.
+I'm used to unlocking it via the remote console when I restart my server, but in this case, we are going to unlock it with a magic temporary ssh server.

-To do so we need to add some configuration to the `boot.initrd` section:
+To do so, we need to add some configuration to the `boot.initrd` section:

 ```nix
   boot.kernelParams = [ "ip=dhcp" ];